-SAVE engages students in meaningful violence prevention efforts within their school and community.
+SAVE Promise Clubs engage students in meaningful violence prevention efforts within their school and community.

-SAVE is a way to engage students in violence prevention.
+SAVE Promise Clubs are a way to engage students in preventing violence and keeping themselves and their friends safe.
 Learning by doing is a key component of SAVE.
-Empowering students to get involved in hands-on efforts to prevent violence is the most rewarding learning experience of SAVE.
-The SAVE Essentials Manual has guidelines for creating a successful service project as well as service project ideas.
-Service projects take practical knowledge and information, such as in the areas of crime prevention or conflict management and turns them into a service-oriented learning experience with an after-action reflection piece.
-An example would be SAVE high school students who travel to a local middle school and teach 7th graders how to manage conflicts, then return to reflect on their service experience as it relates to the skills of conflict management they have learned.
+Empowering students to get involved in hands-on efforts to prevent violence is a rewarding learning experience of SAVE Promise Clubs.
+Service projects take practical knowledge and information and turn them into a service-oriented learning experience with an after-action reflection piece.
+An example would be SAVE high school students who travel to a local middle school and teach 7th graders how to Say Something or Start With Hello, and then return to reflect on their service experience as it relates to the skills of conflict management they have learned.

 STARTING YOUR SAVE SERVICE PROJECT

 Many times the hardest part about doing a community service or service learning project is getting started!
 Knowing and picking a good project idea can take up the majority of time … and time is what you most need to do the actual project.
 Here are some things to consider before starting to “brainstorm” ideas for a SAVE service project.